Game Workers Unite: History

 Kinema helped to organize the May 2019 walkout at Riot Games over its handling of sex discrimination.
 After employees attended a 2018 Game Workers Unite meeting, Kinema helped them create an organizing committee and advised the walkout organizers via phone.
 The company announced that it would retain its forced arbitration policy but would create a diversity and inclusion group.
 The organizers are working towards a worker-led group for rectifying burnout and overwork.
 The Communications Workers of America hired Kinema in early 2020 to organize workers in the video game and tech industries, the first such American union-sanctioned initiative in those sectors, launching the Campaign to Organize Digital Employees.

 Game Workers Unite's other actions have included social media campaigns to fire CEOs presiding over layoffs, such as Activision's Bobby Kotick and ArenaNet's Mike O'Brien.
 The group retracted their campaign on the latter based on his employee and fan support.
 Game Workers Unite issued a statement calling attention to the disparity in job security across game worker roles, with developers and artists generally safe while quality assurance testers and event organizers were being laid off and furloughed.

 The group's British chapter, Game Workers Unite UK, became a legally recognized union within the Independent Workers' Union of Great Britain in December 2018.
 Their four goals are ending unpaid overtime, bettering diversity and inclusion, educating and promoting targeted workers, and establishing steady and fair wages.
 It was the country's first games industry union.
+Workers at ZA/UM unionized under IWGB Game Workers in October 2025.
+Workers at Rockstar Games began the process to unionize under IWGB Game Workers in 2025.

 Game Workers Unite Toronto partnered with Communication Workers of America in early 2020.
 Game Workers Unite Australia became a union under Professionals Australia in 2022.